yizhongw/tensorflow-nlp/README.md

 # tensorflow-implementations
-Implementations of Neural Network variants with Tensorflow
+Tenforflow implementation of prevailing Neural Network models for NLP.